Washington’s schedule includes three prime-time games and matchups with Chiefs and Bucs

 The NFL schedule release Wednesday night laid out the league’s first regular season of 17 games per team and provided fans a boost of optimism with all stadiums expected to return to full capacity this fall.
 Yet Washington’s full slate promises to be difficult.
 The reward for winning the cringeworthy NFC East last season is a gantlet of elite opponents, including five division winners and the defending Super Bowl champion Tampa Bay Buccaneers in Week 10.
 Coach Ron Rivera returns to Carolina, where he coached the Panthers for a decade, in Week 11.

 One of the schedule’s most unusual features is its NFC East run to close the season.
-Washington will face five straight divisional opponents, starting in Week 14 with the Cowboys and finishing with the Giants in Week 18.
+Washington will face five straight division opponents, starting in Week 14 with the Cowboys and finishing with the Giants in Week 18.
 Both games against the Philadelphia Eagles will happen in between, and the first one, in Week 15, is listed as “TBD,” meaning it could take place Saturday, Dec.
-18, or Sunday, Dec.
+18 or Sunday, Dec.
 19.

 Week